DarkGhostHunter/Tailstart/README.md

 ## Usage

-Tailstart is basically a [Laravel Mix](https://github.com/JeffreyWay/laravel-mix)-powered server that serves static HTML files and parses PostCSS, and as you are guessing now, including the Tailwind CSS framework.
+Tailstart is basically a [Laravel Mix](https://github.com/JeffreyWay/laravel-mix)-powered server that serves static HTML files, parses PostCSS and, as you are guessing now, includes the Tailwind CSS framework.
 It's meant to be used with [Component Extraction](https://tailwindcss.com/docs/extracting-components).

-To start developing, just call `npm mix`:
+To start developing, just call `npm mix watch`:

-    $> npm mix
+    $> npm mix watch

         Laravel Mix v6.0
         ┌─────────────────────────────────────┬───────────┐